 5. Prepare the correct quantity of food.
 This can be tricky.
 The easiest rule of thumb is to multiply what your kids eat by the number of guests attending.
 Add a few more snacks on top of that if you think the parents will eat something when they pick up their kids.

 6. Be prepared.
-Hungry kids are impatient and busy parents stressed… As no one wants a conflict, make sure everything is planned ahead of time.
+Hungry kids are impatient and busy parents are stressed… As no one wants a conflict, make sure everything is planned ahead of time.

 9. To avoid waste, don’t put all the drinks on the table.
 Instead, bring refills as the party goes.
 This will reduce the number of bottles that get opened but not finished.